 I'm good, Sean.

-Caught yesterday's show uh where you talked about uh your experience there at the villages, and although it's not uh politically related, I have a little uh story to tell you I thought you might get a kick out of.
+And although it's not politically related, I have a little story to tell you I thought you might get a kick out of.

-I uh I travel there frequently for work, our company does business there, and I stay at the villages uh because it's a nice place to stay, great hotel and so forth.
+Our company does business there, and I stay at the villages because it's a nice place to stay, great hotel, and so forth.

-And my mother in law is down there and she loves it.
+My mother-in-law is down there, and she loves it.

-It's not the you know, it's not the cheapest place to live, and so so you can tell the people live there have made good decisions and and they're living life, but uh you you mentioned uh about the uh the ladies wearing certain colors and trying, you know, means uh they want to have a date or so forth.
+But you mentioned about the ladies wearing certain colors and trying, you know, means they want to have a date or so forth.

-Yeah, I heard if they like wear gold shoes, that means they're good to go.
+Yeah, I heard if they like wear gold shoes, that means they're good to go for a date.

 Now, one of the guys that I know from the villages, we've done our TV show from down there.